Women of Color Breaking Down Barriers of Ownership in the CBD Industry

 After searching through some awful CBD products, Broadway knew what to look for in a well-formulated product and decided to open her own cannabis business.

 While Total Peace and Wellness sells its own brand of cannabis products, they also promote and sell other brands who have applied on their website and in their store.
-Broadway and Smith judge the lab reports, ingredients and reviews to make sure all promoted products are Total Peace and Wellness approved.
+Broadway and Smith judge the lab reports, ingredients and reviews to ensure all promoted products are approved for Total Peace and Wellness.

 CBD spiked bath bombs, coffee beans, tea, oils, tinctures, dog-safe products and lozenges all have a place at Total Peace and Wellness.
 They also sell the whole CBD flower.